 - The nature and extent of risks to which the entity is exposed arising from financial instruments subject to IBOR reform, and how the entity manages those risks; and - Their progress in completing the transition to alternative benchmark rates, and how the entity is managing that transition

-The amendments are effective for annual reporting periods beginning on or after January 1, 2021 and apply retrospectively, however, the Group is not required to restate prior periods.
-The amendments have no material impact on the Group.
+The Group adopted the amendments beginning January 1, 2021.
+The amendments did not have a material impact on the Group.